-Last week’s Lawrence Township Zoning Board of Adjustment meeting featured two more hours of testimony concerning the proposed redevelopment of the Mrs. G TV and Appliances property and adjacent vacant lots that form the southeastern corner of the intersection of Route 1 (Brunswick Pike) and Bakers Basin Road.
+Last week’s Lawrence Township Zoning Board of Adjustment meeting featured two more hours of testimony concerning the that form the southeastern corner of the intersection of Route 1 (Brunswick Pike) and Bakers Basin Road.

 Charles Olivo, the professional engineer for the developer, 2012 Lawrenceville Associates (formerly Ferber Construction Management), continued his testimony under cross-examination from Kevin Moore, an attorney representing the owners of the Shell gas station located at Route 1 and Franklin Corner Road directly opposite the proposed redevelopment area.